 Why Travelling Poor is Awesome

 Finding yourself overseas with an empty bank account is commonplace for most who laboured under the myth — probably at your shitty local pub — that a couple grand would support a six-month romp around Europe.
-This newfound poverty might have forced you to sleep in airports, beg for a cheaper room, ride for 40 hours in General Coach and drink Super Tennents on the street.
-Maybe you shared a meal with bums in a soup kitchen, ate out of dumpsters or slept in a park for a couple of nights.
-The point is that these experiences were probably more poignant than the rest of your trip and formed the best stories that you continue to rehash today.
+This newfound poverty might have forced you to sleep in airports, beg for a cheaper room, ride a bus for 40 hours or drink Super Tennents on the street.
+Maybe you shared a meal with homeless people in a soup kitchen, ate out of dumpsters or slept in a park for a couple of nights.
+The point is that these experiences were probably more poignant than the rest of your trip.
+They probably formed the best stories that you continue to rehash today.

 These brief brushes with the other side of the poverty line force a solitary desperation which, when allowed to gestate, grows into self-reliance, disregard for inhibition and spontaneous creativity.
 So why restrict these experiences to the result of accident or oversight; why not seek them out?
 Shed the cushion of hostels and restaurant meals, banish your plan B and turn away from the path most travelled, not because you’re ashamed of becoming another “tourist” and not necessarily because you can’t afford it, but because you learn so much more from slumming.